UoB-CSA/setup-guides/go-install/linux.md

 ## Setup instructions for Ubuntu 20.04 LTS (focal)

+**Note: this is for Ubuntu 20.04 only.
+For older Ubuntu versions, use the "Setup instructions for other Linux installations" guide.**

 1. Run the following commands in terminal.
 If bash is not your default shell, subsitute `.bashrc` for the appropriate file (e.g. `.zshrc` for zsh).

 ```bash